Why & How to Plant Trees in Your Sustainable Landscape

 - Fill the hole with water and leave it to soak in overnight, then repeat.
 If your soil has a lot of clay in it, check the sides to make sure they're not slick.
 If they are, break them up a little with a forked tool.
 You want the sides to be loose enough that roots can penetrate and grow sideways.

 - Now fill the hole with the same dirt you took out.
 Then lift the tree slightly as you press down the dirt with your hands or feet (lightly).
-You want the base of the tree to be just a little above the ground, at this point, and the soil to be soft, rather than compressed.
+You want the base of the tree to be just a little above the ground and the soil to be soft, rather than compressed.
 Do not add amended soil.
-This will weaken, rather than strengthen the tree, especially if it's a native tree.
+This will weaken, rather than strengthen the tree, especially if it's a native one.

-- Finish by mulching the area between the base of the hill and the wall to prevent water from evaporating too quickly.
-Keep the mulch away from the trunk, though.
+- Finish by mulching the area between the tree and the berm to prevent water from evaporating from the soil too quickly.
+Keep the mulch away from the tree trunk.

 Your Tree Planting Skills